couchbaselabs/couchbase-lite-tests/environment/LogSlurp/README.md

 # LogSlurp server

 This is a server that is meant to be like a slightly improved version of netcat.
 It is capable of session scoped logging from multiple sources simultaneously, with facilities to then retrieve the resulting consolidated log.
+The server works on a simple concept of creating a logging session, allowing multiple sources to write to the log, and then allowing the combined log to be retrieved.
+The steps are as follows:

+1. Start a new log session
+2. Open a new log stream specifying the session you want to interact with, and a tag to identify the entity logging
+3. Write log messages to the stream
+4. Close all streams of the session
+5. Finish the log session
+6. Retrieve the log

+The server will write messages to the log in the following format:

+`{tag}: {timestamp} {message}`

+The timestamp is generated on the server, to keep the log timestamp flow consistent, so logging a timestamp in the message on the client side is discouraged.

 ## Endpoints